Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Introduction

 High precision molecular spectroscopy offers exciting perspectives ranging from fundamental physics \cite{hinds1997testing,roussy2023improved,fiechter2022toward,pastor2015testing,patra2020proton,diouf2019lamb,barontini2022measuring,muller2021study,segal2018studying,mudiayi2021linear} and metrology \cite{benabid2005compact,castrillo2019optical,mejri2015measuring} to astrochemistry \cite{herbst2009complex}, remote sensing and Earth sciences \cite{galli2016spectroscopic,harrison2011spectroscopic,guinet2010laser}.
 Experiments in these domains are often based on frequency measurements of molecular vibrations in the mid-infrared (mid-IR) molecular fingerprint region, therefore generating the need for mid-IR laser sources that are spectrally pure, accurate and widely-tunable.

-Here we report on the development and operation of a quantum cascade laser (QCL) based spectrometer that provides a unique combination of sensitivity, frequency resolution and tunability of any mid-IR spectrometer to date.
+Here we report on the upgrade and operation of a quantum cascade laser (QCL) based spectrometer that provides a unique combination of sensitivity, frequency resolution and tunability of any mid-IR spectrometer to date.
 An Erbium-doped fiber mode-locked optical frequency comb is used to transfer the spectral purity of a metrology-grade ultrastable frequency reference traceable to the International System of Units (SI) from the near-IR to the mid-IR.
 In addition, we have developed the instrumentation allowing comb modes to be continuously tuned over 9 GHz.
-This results in a QCL of record spectral purity that can be continuously tuned at the precision of the frequency reference over an unprecedented frequency span of 1.4 GHz.
+This results in a QCL of spectral purity at the state-of-the-art that can be continuously tuned at the precision of the frequency reference over an unprecedented frequency span of 1.4 GHz.
 These developments constitute enabling technologies for driving the next generation of ultra-high resolution molecular spectroscopy apparatus in the molecular fingerprint region.
 High spectral purity is key to reaching the resolutions required for resolving the subtlest structures, clusters of blended lines which constitute unique probes of fundamental processes in molecules.
 Together with SI-traceability and high sensitivity, it allows systematic effects to be unraveled in order to minimize line center uncertainties.
-Adding finally wide continuous tuning capabilities to the toolbox of present and future mid-IR photonics is essential for finding/resolving new unreported lines, in particular weak transitions, as demonstrated here, providing in-depth insight into the internal molecular dynamics.
+Adding finally wide continuous tuning capabilities to the toolbox of present and future mid-IR photonics is important to facilitate the discovery/resolution of new unreported lines, in particular weak transitions, as demonstrated here, providing in-depth insight into the internal molecular dynamics.